 Send a program overview about your selected program to you or your client's email address.

-Mindset Health provides you (the “User”) with access to the online and mobile services associated with Nerva, including but not limited to, trydaylight.com and all associated subdomains (the “Website”), and the Daylight mobile application (the “App”), collectively the “System”.
+Mindset Health provides you (the “User”) with access to the online and mobile services associated with Nerva, including but not limited to, mindsethealth.com and all associated subdomains (the “Website”), and the Mindset mobile application (the “App”), collectively the “System”.

 We process your data in order to provide program of personalized tools for managing worry and anxiety (and to support the delivery of that program).

 We require consent from all users before processing their data.
 This consent can be withdrawn at any time.